Shreegauri Sawant

-Shreegauri Sawant aka Gauri Sawant is a transgender activist from Mumbai, India.
+Shreegauri (Gauri) Sawant is a transgender activist from Mumbai, India.
 She is the director of Sakhi Char Chowghi that helps transgender people and people with HIV/AIDS.
 She was featured in an ad by Vicks.
 She was made the goodwill ambassador of Election Commission in Maharashtra.

 Early life

-Sawant was born as Ganesh and raised in Pune.
+Sawant was born and raised in Pune.
 Her mother died when she was seven years old and she was raised by her grandmother.
 Her father is a police officer.
 She left her house at the age of 14 or 15 as she didn't want to be a disappointment for her dad.

 Activism

-Gauri founded the Sakhi Char Chowghi Trust in 2000.
+Sawant founded the Sakhi Char Chowghi Trust in 2000.
 The NGO promotes safe sex and provides counselling to transgender people.
 In 2014, she became the first transgender person to file a petition in the Supreme Court of India for adoption rights of transgender people.
-She was a petitioner in the National Legal Services Authority (NALSA) case in which the Supreme Court recognised transgender as the third gender.
-Gauri adopted a girl named Gayatri in 2008 after Gayatri's mother died of AIDS.
+She was a petitioner in the National Legal Services Authority (NALSA) case (National Legal Services Authority v.
+Union of India) in which the Supreme Court recognised transgender as the third gender.
+Sawant adopted a girl named Gayatri in 2008 after Gayatri's mother died of AIDS.

 Personal life and family

-Gauri has an adopted daughter, whom she adopted at the age of 4.
-Gauri said in an interview that she had adopted her after her biological mother, a sex worker who had died from AIDS, leaving her alone, to be sold in the sex-trafficking industry.
+Sawant has an adopted daughter, whom she adopted at the age of 4.
+Sawant said in an interview that she had adopted her after her biological mother, a sex worker who died from AIDS, left her alone to be sold in the sex-trafficking industry.

 In popular culture

-In 2017, Gauri was featured in an ad by Vicks.
-The ad was part of Vicks' ‘Touch of Care’ campaign and showed the story of Gauri and her adopted daughter.
+In 2017, Sawant was featured in an advertisement by Vicks as part of the company's "Touch of Care" campaign.
+It showed the story of Sawant and her adopted daughter.

-In 2022, a web series Taali featuring Sushmita Sen in the role of Gaurii Sawant was announced.
+A TV series named Taali on JioCinema featuring Sushmita Sen in the role of Gauri Sawant.